-At Bitcoin Buyer, we're able to help you get started with your Bitcoin trading.
-We specialize in providing beginners with their first steppingstone in their Bitcoin investment journey, making us the perfect starting 2place if you've never dabbled in Bitcoin before.
+Bitcoin Buyer can help you get started with your Bitcoin trading.
+The platform specializes in providing beginners with a stepping stone in their Bitcoin investment journey, making it the perfect starting point if you've never dabbled in Bitcoin before.

-Of course, before we tell you about us, it would help explain to you what Bitcoin is.
-You've probably heard the name here and there around the place, but you might not understand just what this new buzzword means or relates to.
+Of course, before delving into the platform itself, it would be helpful to explain to you what Bitcoin is.
+You've probably heard the name here and there, but you might not understand just what this new buzzword means or relates to.

 Well, Bitcoin is a cryptocurrency.
 In fact, it's THE cryptocurrency.
-Plenty has followed in Bitcoin's footsteps, but none have even come close to Bitcoin in value.
+Many have followed in Bitcoin's footsteps, but none have even come close to Bitcoin in value.

-As the name implies, a cryptocurrency is a currency that exists solely in the crypto space, which is to say in the digital form.
+As the name implies, it is a currency that exists solely in the crypto space, which is to say, in the digital form.
 Not necessarily on the internet, but as raw digital data.

 Each unit of crypto exists exclusively on computers.
 There is no physical coin, dollar, note, or bar equivalent.
-You can't put a handful of Bitcoin in your pocket for a trip down to the shops.
+You can't put a handful of Bitcoin in your pocket to go on a shopping spree.

 That's the very basic definition of what Bitcoin is.
-We're going to dive into it a bit deeper now in a second but try to imagine the significance of this.
+Before diving in a bit deeper, try to imagine the significance of this.

 A currency that is entirely digital and global.
 In other words, there are no governments or banks able to control it.
 It's inflation-proof, decentralized, and can move between accounts and borders seamlessly.

-It's no surprise that we're seeing financial conglomerates beginning to use it to move money around different countries.
+It comes as no surprise, therefore, that financial conglomerates are starting to use it to move money around different countries.

-Well, the popularity of Bitcoin and the perception as it being the financial "chosen one" has nothing to do with its performance against other currencies.
+Well, the popularity of Bitcoin and the perception of it as being the financial "chosen one" has nothing to do with its performance against other currencies.

 In fact, it acts more like a commodity than a currency when you trade it.